Clerk (legislature)

+In the English speaking world, a parliamentary, legislative or congressional clerk is often used to refer to other officials who are involved with procedural operations within a legislature, and usually assist the clerk of the House in fulfilling their duties.
+The expression clerking can be used to describe working with the procedural aspects of a legislative assembly.

+Appointment

 In the Westminster system, the clerk is usually an apolitical civil servant, and typically attains the position through promotion and retains it until retirement.
+In the UK, the clerks of both houses are appointed by letters patent from the Sovereign.
+Junior clerks may be appointed by the clerk of the House or by the presiding officer, and may have to be confirmed by the members.

 In the United States, while clerks are usually nonpartisan, they are often elected by the assembly members at the beginning of each term.
 At the federal level, and typically at state level, the lower house has a "(chief) clerk" while the upper house has a "secretary".